joekneebone/Photos-on-Instagram-Over-Time/README.md

 This tool allows you to graph the number of photos on Instagram over time.

-Unfortunately, it is not possible to graph posts made after 7 February 2012, as no media posted after this date has a sequential media ID.
+Unfortunately, it is not possible to graph posts made after 7 February 2012, as no media posted after this date has a sequential media ID (http://instagram-engineering.tumblr.com/post/10853187575/sharding-ids-at-instagram).

 This tool requires that Python is installed on your computer.
 This tool also requires that you have the Python Client for the Instagram API (https://github.com/Instagram/python-instagram).